Homosexuality and Lutheranism: Argentina and Uruguay

 The Evangelical Church of the River Plate, which includes Lutherans and Waldensians, and the United Lutheran Church have supported civil unions and same-sex marriages.

 Evangelical Church of the Lutheran Confession in Brazil

 In 2011, the church released a pastoral letter accepting the Supreme Court's decision to allow same-sex marriage in Brazil, and supported the families of same-sex couples.

+Chile

+The Evangelical Lutheran Church of Chile (IELCH) embraces inclusivity by recognizing and accepting homosexuality, thereby permitting the ordination of LGBT pastors and the marriage of same-sex couples.
+Additionally, it was one of the first Christian denominations in Chile to support gay civil unions in 2011.